neocotic/properties-store/CONTRIBUTING.md

 $ npm test
 ```

+You must have at least [Node.js](https://nodejs.org) version 4 or newer installed.

 All pull requests should be made to the `develop` branch.

 Don't forget to add your details to the list of